 The Express Analytics’ Oyster CDP helps businesses get a 360° ‘customer view’, or a ‘unified customer experience’, thus helping them better model their buying behavior, and increase the success rate of marketing campaigns”.

 CDPs help with data cleaning, transformation, and enrichment.
 Every customer inevitably leaves behind information while interacting with a brand.
-When they surf the Internet or interact with companies using other online and online channels like websites, e-commerce platforms, and in-store interactions, their footprints can be tracked.
+When they surf the Internet or interact with companies through online and offline channels such as websites, e-commerce platforms, and in-store interactions, their footprints can be tracked.

-Some of the data that CDP uses includes transactional data: items purchased, number of abandoned carts returned products; customer attributes: including name, gender, and contact information; customer service info: includes customer communications, live chat, number of interactions, and so on.
+Some of the data that CDP uses includes transactional data: items purchased, number of abandoned carts, and returned products; customer attributes: name, gender, and contact information; customer service info: customer communications, live chat, number of interactions, and so on.

 Pitfalls to keep an eye out for